Sedgley Woods: Disc golf history

-Wham-O brought Steady Ed and Jim together and that brought Pole Hole baskets to Sedgley Woods.
-Frisbee manufacturer Wham-O set up and funded the International Frisbee Association (IFA) in order to promote organized Frisbee play.
-To do this the IFA established Regional Directors, a group of dedicated Frisbee people, one from each of 12 regions across the country.
-The Regional Directors communicated with clubs and players, organized tournaments, sanctioned events and records, distributed rulebooks and many other similar activities.
-As Jim had just established a robust Frisbee club in a major metropolitan area he was appointed as the Regional Director of the Northeast region.
-He and the other Regional Directors were invited to participate in the IFA's "Invitational World Frisbee Championships" held at the Rose Bowl, in Pasadena, California.
-There Jim met Ed Headrick and Wham-O officials who indicated that they were interested in establishing the first Pole Hole disc golf course on the East Coast.
-Jim invited Ed and Wham-O reps to attend the first major PFC tournament, to be held on Belmont Plateau in Fairmount Park, Philadelphia.
+Wham-O brought Steady Ed and Jim together, bringing Pole Hole baskets to Sedgley Woods.
+Frisbee manufacturer Wham-O set up and funded the International Frisbee Association (IFA) to promote organized Frisbee play.
+To do this, the IFA established Regional Directors, a group of dedicated Frisbee people, one from each of 12 regions across the country.
+The Regional Directors communicated with clubs and players, organized tournaments, sanctioned events and records, distributed rulebooks, and other activities.
+Jim had just established a robust Frisbee club in a major metropolitan area, so he was appointed the Regional Director of the Northeast region.
+He and the other Regional Directors were invited to participate in the IFA's "Invitational World Frisbee Championships" held at the Rose Bowl in Pasadena, California.
+Jim met Ed Headrick and Wham-O officials there, who indicated they were interested in establishing the first Pole Hole disc golf course on the East Coast.
+Jim invited Ed and Wham-O reps to attend the first major PFC tournament, which will be held on Belmont Plateau in Fairmount Park, Philadelphia.

-Early in 1977 the Philadelphia Frisbee Club hosted the multi-event "Philadelphia Frisbee Championships."
-The site for the competition was Belmont Plateau, a particularly beautiful section of Fairmount Park that overlooks the skyline of Philadelphia.
+Early in 1977, the Philadelphia Frisbee Club hosted the multi-event "Philadelphia Frisbee Championships" in Belmont Plateau, also part of Fairmount Park.
 The tournament was well attended, both with competitors and spectators.
 The disc golf portion of the tournament was played on a temporary "object course" where trees were used as the targets.
 Steady Ed and Wham-O representatives were so impressed with the club and Fairmount Park that they offered to donate 18 baskets and tee signs if the club would handle the installation.
-Jim contacted the Fairmount Park Commission and explained the offer.
-The commission responded favorably and after three meetings between the commission and the club, a site was chosen in West Fairmount Park.
+Jim contacted the Fairmount Park Commission to explain the offer, and after three meetings between the commission and the club, a site was chosen in West Fairmount Park.

 This site, the first, was near the site of the tournament, just off Belmont Avenue.
-Here the club members met and began to layout 18 holes through the densely wooded area.
-After 4 weeks of work clearing our fairways through the trees, the park commission directed the club to another site, this time in East Fairmount Park.
-The name of the second site: Sedgley Woods.
+Here, the club members met and laid out 18 holes through the densely wooded area.
+After 4 weeks of work clearing fairways through the trees, though, the park commission directed the club to change locations to Sedgley Woods in East Fairmount Park.
+The reason for the change is not documented, but potential reasons include wanting to bring more activity to the largely unused East Park, lack of off-street parking, and the possibility of additional amenities.

-The reason for the change is not documented.
-Perhaps the park commissioners wanted to bring this new activity to the largely unused East Park, particularly close to one of the most depressed areas of the city thinking that a new sports activity would help stabilize that portion of the park and the city.
-The first site lacked off street parking and some club members had hoped for a better site with the possibility for more amenities.
-The club redirected their efforts to the new site.